-- Memory read: If thread $T_i$ needs to read the value of the location l, it performs a $read(T_i, l)$ operation on store $\sigma_i$ .
-If $\sigma_i$ does not contain any value of l, the value in the shared memory will be loaded to $\sigma_i$ and returned to the read operation. - Memory write: If thread $T_i$ needs to write value v to the location l, it performs a $write(T_i, v, l)$ operation on store $\sigma_i$ . - Program / Nondeterministic flush: If thread $T_i$ needs to synchronize $\sigma_i$ with the shared memory and all the other temporary views on a shared location l, it performs a $flush(T_i, l)$ operation.
+- Program / Nondeterministic flush: If thread $T_i$ needs to synchronize $\sigma_i$ with the shared memory on a shared location l, it performs a $flush(T_i, l)$ operation.
 If $\sigma_i$ contains a "dirty value" of l, it will write back the value into the shared memory.
-Moreover, if any other temporary view contains a clean or dirty value of l, that value will be discarded.
-After the flush operation, $\sigma_i$ will also discard the value of l.
+After the flush operation, $\sigma_i$ will discard the value of l.
 A thread performs program flush operations at program points specified by the programmer, and can nondeterministically perform flush operations at any program point.
 All the program and nondeterministic flush operations on the same shared location must be observed by all threads to be completed in the same sequential order.